M-Alamgir/Ruby-Capstone/README.md

 - check for trailing whitespaces at the end of line.
 - check for missing/unexpected opening or closing tags  i.e. '(' ')' '{' '}'.
 - check for space after comma.
-- check empty line at the end of file.
+- check for empty line at the end of file.

 👤 **Alamgir**